BorgInnovations/LuminaryCSS/README.md

 Efficient, light software and systems.

-And thus, MercuryCSS was born.
+And thus, LuminaryCSS was born.

 ---